 While there are plenty of wild swimming spots around Manchester and Liverpool, there aren’t so many options if you want a safe, visitor-friendly outdoor swim.
 The kind with changing facilities, lifeguards, and, ideally, coffee and cake afterwards.

-However, there are some very civilized open water swimming options in the city as well as some lovely old outdoor pools if you’re prepared to travel further afield.
+However, there are some very civilized open water swimming options in the city as well as lovely old outdoor pools if you’re prepared to travel further afield.

 From urban options to wild swimming with the wilderness taken out of the equation, lovely lidos and turquoise pools with history and period style, this Guide has it all.